roddyyaga/ppx_rapper/README.md

 Type specifications
 -------------------

-Serialization of input parameters and deserialization of output paramters is done according to provided type specifications.
-The following list shows the mapping between the currently implemented type specifications and their OCaml counterparts.
-Note that you may always use the name of the OCaml type.
+Serialization of input parameters and deserialization of output parameters is done according to provided type specifications.
+These have the same name as the OCaml type you wish to (de)serialize to and from.
+Presently, the supported types are `int`, `int32`, `int64`, `bool`, and `string`.

- - `string`, `TEXT`, `VARCHAR`\*: `string`
- - `int`, `INT`: `int`
- - `int32`: `int32`
- - `int64`: `int64`
+Note that you will get a runtime error if there is a mismatch between the types in your database and the types you specify in your query.

 Other select queries